Letters From Those Impacted by

 The PCG came back with a 60/40 offer.
 We countered with a 55/45.
 They then "consulted" with an attorney, not just any attorney of course, but one of the Pasadena crowd who appear to be acting as their death squad collection agency.
 Interestingly enough, the trustee gave them (Philadelphia) a check for $10,000 from money we signed over from my aunt's life insurance not knowing what was happening.
-There is also another check to the [state removed] arm of the PCG via a life insurance policy.
-The Philadelphia people told the trustee to hold that check and they would talk to [state removed].
+There is also another check to the [state withheld] arm of the PCG via a life insurance policy.
+The Philadelphia people told the trustee to hold that check and they would talk to [state withheld].
 Seems like they don't trust each other too much.
 I was astounded to see that they are working side by side when it comes to screwing over their deceased members heirs.

 I just read some of the articles on your web site---unbelievable!
 We are probably going to have to face them in court.
 To me, they are an organized crime group hiding behind religion and acting so virtuous as they proceed to steal everything they can in the name of salvation.
 I thought until reading your articles that this was a one on one scam involving only my uncle.
 But it looks like it is organized as a total modus operandi from information I derived.
-We are in [state removed] and are going to answer their lawyer with a 55/45 reply.
+We are in [state withheld] and are going to answer their lawyer with a 55/45 reply.
 This will probably lead to litigation as I think their mind is set on getting every penny.
 Actually, I believe that they had no intentions of doing anything else unless they thought we had some unknown information about their plot.

 We would appreciate any helpful information to fight them.
 There are many more details but suffice it to say, in my opinion, if this was not undue influence then what would be?
 They have institutionalized undue influence.
 This would mean a prison sentence for an ordinary con man.
 But, they can hide behind their supposed religion.
 Expensive guilt trips they are selling!
-I am hoping to get the court to look at the equity via judicial notice of their practices and by shedding some light on how they operate. --Name removed
+I am hoping to get the court to look at the equity via judicial notice of their practices and by shedding some light on how they operate. --[name withheld]